chrismdp/chrismdp.github.com/pages/coaching.md

 ---
 layout: page
-title: I help founders & CTOs build their dream startup.
+title: I help tech founders & CTOs get moving.
 permalink: /coaching
 excerpt: "Book in a call if you need some help with your startup journey."